-- 1. Park machine safely, block front casters, engage parking brake. - 2.
-Raise the rear of the machine, use jack stands or blocking under the chassis for saftey.
-This proceedure requires working on and running machine while on blocks, so make sure the machine is securely blocked. - 3.
-Ensure motion controls are in the neutral position.
+- Park machine safely, block front casters. - Raise the rear of the machine, use jack stands or blocking under the chassis for safety.
+This procedure requires working on and running machine while on blocks, so make sure the machine is securely blocked. - Ensure motion controls are in the NEUTRAL position